rajbhuwan1510/Day-3/Indian_military_aircraft/Readme.md

 ## Installation

 1. Clone this repository:
-2. Install the required libraries:
+2. Install the required libraries: requests and beautifulsoup

 ## Usage